ds1884/android_device_nokia_Phoenix/README.md

 # Nokia 8.1
-Stable(Deprecated) Device tree for Nokia 8.1 to use with Pre-built kernel and vendor on Lineage and Purely AOSP Based ROMS
+Stable Device tree for Nokia 8.1 to use with Pre-built kernel and vendor on Lineage and Purely AOSP Based ROMS

   Nokia 8.1 (codenamed _"PNX_sprout"_ or _"Phoenix"_ or _"phoenix_sprout"_) is a high-end smartphone from Nokia.